nais/doc/docs/security/salsa/salsa.md

 Due to Trivy, you will get a flat graph of dependencies.
 This is because Trivy does not support Gradle's or Maven dependency resolution.
 Trivy parses the .jar files directly and does not have access to the dependency resolution information.
-We have 2 alternative you can use:
+Here is 2 alternatives:

 1. Alternative 1 for Gradle users.

-With this alternative you do not need to add any plugins to your build file.
+No need to add any plugins to your build file.
 You will get a deep graph of nested transitive dependencies.

 !!!
 Gradle Action
     Generate a SBOM with the gradle build action.